pi-star-2025/pi_star/mountain_breath.md

 Ultimately, they can all be understood by understanding they get power from how strongly they stand for 8/5.
 Maybe how colorfully as well.

+## 3

+Every breath, blink, heartbeat the fire asks the same question...

+What is the 3?

+The answer is a game and a movie